 Our members welcome acknowledgement of previous comments in relation to the SEIA, although we note that underlying methodologies have not been adjusted.
 For example, the SEIA calculates the negative impacts on commercial fishing from the Plan.
 These potential negative impacts are based on the worst-case scenario that all fishing activity ceases within arrays, and that it is not displaced elsewhere.
 Our members consider that this worst-case scenario is not realistic, as fisheries exclusions, where they exist, are likely to be temporal in nature and unlikely to persist in the operational phase of the windfarm project.
 Should exclusions apply, compensation schemes would be in place to offset any negative impacts.
 Displacement rather than cessation of fishing activity is a more likely result of any exclusion.
 We therefore believe that the SEIA significantly over-estimates the negative impact on commercial fisheries.

 Offshore cable routes remain a key concern for fisheries at a project and regional level.
 The plan does not take these into account, however, and we would recommend that this is added to the final SMP.

+Concerns have also been expressed at the way that jobs and GVA impact have been calculated.
+Section 4.7.1 of the plan considers local and relocated job opportunities including the percentage of jobs that could be filled by those who are currently unemployed.
+The likely skill level required to fill each job is a A key factor when considering what level of unemployment in a region can filled by offshore wind jobs is the likely skill level required to fill each job.
+We would caution over reliance on estimates that do not take appropriate skill level into account as these my not accurately portray the potential for the new jobs to alleviate unemployment in a region.
+We recommend that further analysis of the overall GVA growth in each of the regions referenced could be shown as a comparison to the forecasted GVA growth impact for Type I and Type II.
+This could be shown as an average of GVA growth over the last 5 and 10 years and would help contextualise the potential for GVA growth.

+Section 5 on social impacts on individuals, communities and society includes a statement that child wellbeing and happiness could be negatively affected due to ‘less family time where workers move to new regions to take up jobs’.This is not clearly evidence and we recommend that this be rectified or the statement removed.

 The consultation also notes that the impacts on fishing from floating offshore wind farms is as yet uncertain.
 Although in some cases anchor cables may prevent fishing around such installations, industry is working hard to find solutions that would enable continued access to fishing vessels within these windfarms and we would welcome acknowledgement of this within the final SMP.

 Do you have any comments on the draft Regional Locational Guidance?